globalpayments/globalpayments-woocommerce/readme.txt

 Discover our developer portal powered by Heartland, a Global Payments Company (https://developer.heartlandpaymentsystems.com/) or our portal for companies located outside the US (https://developer.globalpay.com/).

 == Installation ==
-After you have installed and configured the main WooCommerce plugin use the following steps to install the GlobalPayments WooCommerce:
+After you have installed and configured the main WooCommerce plugin use the following steps to install the GlobalPayments Gateway Provider for WooCommerce:
-1. In your WordPress admin, go to Plugins > Add New and search for "GlobalPayments WooCommerce"
+1. In your WordPress admin, go to Plugins > Add New and search for "GlobalPayments Gateway Provider for WooCommerce"
 2. Click Install, once installed click Activate
 3. Configure and Enable gateways in WooCommerce by adding your public and secret Api Keys